Glucosyl- and Galactosylceramides (Cerebrosides)

 |From Kojima, M. et al., J. Agric.
 Food.
 Chem., 39,

-In fungi, ceramide monohexosides are highly conserved molecules, with the ceramide moiety containing the distinctive sphingoid base, (4E,8E)‑9‑methyl-4,8-sphingadienine (or rarely phytosphingosine), linked to 2-hydroxy-octadecanoic or hexadecanoic acids (occasionally these with a trans-double bond in position 3), and with the carbohydrate portion consisting of one residue of either glucose or less often galactose (in contrast to plants).
+Fungi: Ceramide monohexosides in fungi are highly conserved molecules, with the ceramide moiety containing the distinctive sphingoid base, (4E,8E)‑9‑methyl-4,8-sphingadienine (or rarely phytosphingosine), linked to 2-hydroxy-octadecanoic or hexadecanoic acids (occasionally these with a trans-double bond in position 3), and with the carbohydrate portion consisting of one residue of either glucose or less often galactose (in contrast to plants).
 However, the nature of these can vary dramatically during different stages of growth (yeast versus mycelial forms).
+More complex glycosphingolipids in these species, such as the mannosylinositol phosphorylceramides, have very different sphingoid base and fatty acid compositions, and it is established that the dihydroceramide precursors are generated by enzymes encoded by different genes.

 Other glycosyl ceramides: Other monoglycosylceramides found in nature include fucosylceramide, which has been isolated from a colon carcinoma, a xylose-containing cerebroside from an avian salt gland, glycosylceramides containing mannose from certain microorganisms, and neuraminic acid linked to ceramide in the phototrophic green sulfur bacterium, Chlorobium limicola.
 The genus Sphingomonas is unique among gram-negative bacteria in that it lacks lipopolysaccharides in its outer membrane, and instead has two sphingolipids, a tetraglycosylceramide and α-glucuronosylceramide, i.e. with a galacturonic acid moiety with an α- rather than a β-linkage to the ceramide unit.
 For example, α-glucuronosylceramide from Zymomonas mobilis, a Gram-negative bacterium, contains 2-hydroxy-myristic acid as the main fatty acid with sphinganine as the long-chain base.
 Related species produce α-galactosylceramide also (see below).